Sign up to our newsletter

 Who does the Building Safety Act 2022 apply to?

-The requirements set out in the Building Safety Act 2022 will affect building owners/managers and the built environment industry.
-This includes those who commission building work and who participate in the design and construction process, including clients, designers, and contractors.
+The requirements set out in the Building Safety Act 2022 affect building owners/managers and the built environment industry.
+This includes those who commission building work and those who participate in the design and construction process, including clients, designers, and contractors.

 The Building Safety Act 2022 - key takeaways